bruggsy/EO1-Wheel-Demo/README.md

 Hello!
 Welcome to the Open Science Data Cloud's demo on the Matsu Wheel.
 In this tutorial, we will show you how to use the OSDC wheel to run analytics over a dataset.
 For this demo, we'll show you how to run a simple support vector machine algorithm over the NASA EO1 dataset.

+Much of the code in this tutorial is derived from the OSDC EO1 Data Tutorial, which covers image classification without using a Hadoop system.
+It can be accessed [here](https://github.com/mtpatter/eo1-demo)

 The files contained in this demo are as follows:
 * classifier/: Directory containing files for classifier